is-amazing/register/JSON_TEMPLATE.md

 ## To add define which record you want to add, add the type field to the json.
 Currently supported records: CNAME, A, TXT, MX

+** For MX records, you do not need to put in priority, as it is preset in the system.

 ## Template:
 ```
 {